 The lava fall has only a one-foot hole and a little rope to help you climb up.
 I brought my DSLR and all of my camera gear with me.
 The lava fall was the biggest challenge, especially with the gear.
 However, I met 2 guys from Texas and they climbed the fall up first.
 I handed my gear to them and now it was easy to climb it.

 Almost at the top, you will encounter a skylight.
 Don’t exit out of this one.
 It is dangerous and you will destroy the living space.
-The exit is not to far away from the skylight.
+The exit is not too far away from the skylight.

 Once at the exit, you can either exit or explore the tunnel a bit further up, but it’s a dead-end.
-At the end, however, you will discover cave paintings of a primitive civilization”.
+At the end of the Ape Cave Lava Tube, you will discover “cave paintings” by “primitive people” also called graffiti.

 The hole you will exit through was too small for me to get out with my big camera gear backpack on.
 I had to take it off and push it out in front of me.
-At the top, the ladder is not to steep and it’s easy to do so.
+At the top, the ladder is not too steep and it’s easy to do so.
 Once I exited the warm outside air hit me and it was a beautiful sunny day.
 When I entered it was gloomy and looked more like it would rain soon.
 It took me about 2,5 hours to get to the exit.
 It took me that long because I stopped a lot to take pictures.

 Once outside follow the blue diamonds back down to the parking lot.
 If you can’t see the blue diamonds look for blue ribbons.

 I hope you enjoy the pictures.
 I didn’t use my tripod at all.
 Just my camera and my flash.
-Because it was to dark for the autofocus I had to focus manually and set the exposure as well manually.
+Because it was too dark for the autofocus I had to focus manually and set the exposure as well manually.
 I think they turned out pretty good.